10 WAYS TO SHOW THE PLANET SOME LOVE THIS EARTH DAY

 Earth Day is about activating a global movement, and for that, we need all hands on deck!

-There are so many incredible charities and organisations that are already doing the hard work to tackle major issues, and supporting them in their endeavours is one of the most effective ways to help.
+There are so many incredible charities and organisations (BIPOC and Indigenous especially) that are already doing the hard work to tackle major issues, and supporting them in their endeavours is one of the most effective ways to help.
 I understand that not everyone has money to spare, so I’m definitely not going to pressure you in this… But remember that even if it’s an incredibly small amount, every dollar is 100% appreciated.

 If you can make it a regular, reoccurring contribution, that would be even more helpful too!
 And don’t just look for environmental causes either – supporting organisations that aid in women’s education, international development and other social issues are just as important in helping the planet thrive.